 More than just an impression, actually, according to science.

-A growing body of literature suggests that indoor plants do, in fact, absorb a number of pollutants, which may help with indoor air quality.
+A growing body of literature suggests that house plants do, in fact, absorb a number of pollutants, which may help with indoor air quality.

 - Researchers at the University of Exeter compared offices with and without indoor plants.
 They found that so-called “green” offices boosted productivity by 15% compared with their plantless “lean” counterparts.
 Green offices also saw increases in workplace satisfaction and employee concentration.

 - NASA has done lots of research to determine the best plants for purifying indoor air.
-They’ve found that many varieties, including spider plants, philodendron and dracaena, absorb volatile organic compounds (VOCs) such as formaldehyde and benzene.
+They’ve found that many varieties of house plants and indoor plants, including spider plants, philodendron and dracaena, absorb volatile organic compounds (VOCs) such as formaldehyde and benzene.
 It helps astronauts breathe a little easier while traveling in space, and may help clean the air for us earthlings down here on the ground.

 Indoor Plants Growing at Farmers Park